ZoI19/test/mawson_test.md

 3 Store seed recovery phrase and email address used in separate devices<BR>
 4 Follow steps in Recovery section [add link] to test master seed recovery<BR>

-**Suggestion** <BR>
+**Suggestion**<BR>
 Integrate these steps to appropriate section of instruction sequence.

 ## 4. Make instructions linear and single sequence
-**Suggestion** <BR>
+**Suggestion**<BR>
-Ensure all steps are a linear sequence to avoid necessity of return or external reference.

-This includes numbering all level two and level three headings as e.g. 1.1 and 1.1.1, 1.1.2, for
+Ensure all steps are a linear sequence to avoid necessity of return or external reference.<BR> This includes numbering all level two and level three headings as e.g. 1.1 and 1.1.1, 1.1.2, for <BR>

-a clear and simple sequence to follow in a multi-dependency configuration process.
+a clear and simple sequence to follow in a multi-dependency configuration process.<BR>

-Example:
+Example:<BR>
 > 1. Web App Steps<BR>
 > 1.1 Start Registration<BR>
 > 1.1.1 Establish Qredo Identity<BR>